haxzie/instagram-live-streamer/README.md

+> We're no more maintaining this app, please visit https://getstreamon.com to use the web version of the app
 # Streamon - Instagram Live Streamer [UnOfficial]

 > Stream to Instagram live from PC using OBS Studio or any streaming software.